-The new Florida Trust Code recognizes the recent increase in use of long-term trusts, thereby requiring greater flexibility in the restrictive rules that apply concerning when a trust may be terminated or modified other than as provided in the instrument.
-The governing principal of the trust code is to carry out the settlor’s intent.
-The power to modify the terms of a trust appears in a variety of sections of the new trust code.
-For example, a court now has discretion to modify an irrevocable trust because of circumstances not anticipated by the settlor.
+The new Florida Trust Code recognizes the recent increase in the use of long-term trusts, thereby requiring greater flexibility in the restrictive rules that apply concerning when a trust may be terminated or modified other than as provided in the instrument.
+The governing principle of the trust code is to carry out the settlor’s intent.
+The power to modify the terms of trust appears in a variety of sections of the new trust code.
+For example, a court now has the discretion to modify an irrevocable trust because of circumstances not anticipated by the settlor.
 In exercising its discretion the court is to consider any spendthrift provision but is not precluded from modifying the trust for that reason.
 Fla.Stat. §736.04113.
 Also, a court may modify a trust if such action is in the best interest of the beneficiaries.
 Fla.Stat. §736.04115.

-The new code also allows for reformation of the terms of a trust if a mistake occurs in its creation if necessary to conform to the settlor’s original intent.
+The new code also allows for a reformation of the terms of a trust if a mistake occurs in its creation if necessary to conform to the settlor’s original intent.
 Fla.
 Stat. §736.0415.
 This remedy is now available under the new trust code to correct a mistake of fact or law even if the original terms of the trust, as originally but mistakenly created, are unambiguous.
-The mistake may be one either of expression or inducement, but in any event must be established by clear and convincing evidence.
+The mistake may be one either of expression or inducement, but in any event, must be established by clear and convincing evidence.

-In the matter of the Trust Created By Agreement Dated December 20, 1961, By And Between John Seward Johnson, Grantor, And Philip B. Hoffman, Gustav O. Lienhard And Kenneth Perry, Trustees (Known As The John Seward Johnson 1961 Charitable Trust), 194 N.J.
+In the matter of the Trust Created By Agreement Dated December 20, 1961, By And Between John Seward Johnson, Grantor, And Philip B. Hoffman, Gustav O. Lienhard, And Kenneth Perry, Trustees (Known As The John Seward Johnson 1961 Charitable Trust), 194 N.J.
 276, 944 A.2d 588 (2008) the New Jersey Supreme court addressed the issue of the interpretation of the word “spouses” as used in a charitable trust.

 Between 1939 and 1963, John Seward Johnson created a series of trusts to benefit his family members.
 One of these was an irrevocable charitable trust which named four of Johnson’s six children, their spouses, and his eleven grandchildren as beneficiaries.
-The trust provided that for a thirty-five year charitable phase, all net income of the trust was to be distributed to “educational, religious, and charitable organizations.”
+The trust provided that for a thirty-five-year charitable phase, all net income of the trust was to be distributed to “educational, religious, and charitable organizations.”
 At the conclusion of the charitable phase, the income and the corpus could be distributed to the beneficiaries at the “absolute and uncontrolled discretion” of the trustees.
-In naming the beneficiaries, the trust used the following language in respect of the distribution of the corpus: “to use for or distribute and pay over to and among the Grantor’s four children, Mary Lea Johnson Ryan, Elaine Johnson Wold, John Seward Johnson, Jr., and Diana Melville Johnson Stokes, their spouses, and their issue, or any one or more of them,” The testamentary language authorizing the trustees to distribute income is almost identical, naming the Johnson children, “their spouses, and their issue, or any one or more of them” as beneficiaries.
+In naming the beneficiaries, the trust used the following language in respect of the distribution of the corpus: “to use for or distribute and pay over to and among the Grantor’s four children, Mary Lea Johnson Ryan, Elaine Johnson Wold, John Seward Johnson, Jr., and Diana Melville Johnson Stokes, their spouses, and their issue, or anyone or more of them,” The testamentary language authorizing the trustees to distribute income is almost identical, naming the Johnson children, “their spouses, and their issue, or anyone or more of them” as beneficiaries.
 Importantly, the word “spouses” was not defined anywhere in the trust document.